The Bull’s-Head Rhyton of Knossos

 The Bull’s-Head Rhyton is important as both a supreme work of Minoan art and a key piece of evidence for the bull cult at the heart of Minoan religion.

-Second, its form is direct evidence for the central place of the bull in Minoan religion and culture.
-The bull appears throughout Minoan life, in the ritual sport of bull-leaping, in the sacred horns of consecration crowning the palaces, and later in the Greek legend of the Minotaur, the bull-man of the Knossos labyrinth.
-A precious vessel made to pour offerings in the very shape of a bull’s head ties all these threads together, making the rhyton a key to understanding Minoan belief.
-It connects craft, cult and myth in a single object.
-Our guide to the Minotaur legend covers the myth, and the next section covers where to see the rhyton.
+Its second importance is religious.
+The form is direct evidence for the central place of the bull in Minoan belief.
+The bull runs through Minoan life at every turn.
+It appears in the sport of bull-leaping, in the sacred horns of consecration crowning the palaces, and later in the Greek legend of the Minotaur, the bull-man of the Knossos labyrinth.
+A vessel made to pour offerings in the very shape of a bull’s head ties all these threads together.

 Powered by GetYourGuide